Gustlik501/Cybermmo-ui/design.md

 - Keep UI elements compact, with small padding and margins.
 - Group related controls into window-like panels with thin borders.
 - Navigation should appear as a set of small tabs or buttons styled with the same pixel-art look.
+- Ensure the layout scales well on mobile devices so the interface remains usable on small screens.

 ## Sprites